mne-tools/mne-cpp/doc/gh-pages/pages/development/ftbufferplugin.md

 6. Receive data:

    In MNE-Scan, click the green start button on the top left to start the plugin.
-This has to be done after the data collection starts.
-For best results, have the client plugin running soon after measurement starts.

 -------------------